Uthanda Velayudhaswamy temple, Uthiyur

 It is one of the most prominent temples of Lord Muruga in Tirupur district.
 It is located along the Erode - Dharapuram Tamil Nadu State Highway 83A, 14Km from town of Kangeyam and 18Km from Dharapuram.

-Functioning of Temple
+Functioning

 This Shaivite temple built in dravidian architecture follows Karana Agama rules based on Saiva Siddhanta philosophy.
 2 periods of puja have been conducted for this temple.
 This temple owns 1500 acres of land.
 Annual festival is held on Panguni month in this temple.
 This temple is an important pilgrimage for Palani Pada Yatra devotees.

 History

 The temple belongs to the ninth century.
 This temple is considered auspicious for Kongu Velalar Gounder community as it is partionised by sage Konganar who is a Siddhar from the same community.
 The Uthiyur Hills is referred to as Uthimalai in the Thirupugal anthology (songs 611, 612).

-Temple Board
+Temple board

 This temple has a sanctums for Kalikumaraswamy, Kailasanadhar and Idumbakumarasamy.
 The temple is under the control of the Hindu Charities Department under the category of Principal Temples.
 It is administered by a non-hereditary trustee system.